e-alizadeh/Artificial-Immune-System_myThesis/README.md

 The title of my master thesis was [___Fault Detection and Isolation of Wind Turbines using Immune System Inspired Algorithms___](https://spectrum.library.concordia.ca/982044/) that is freely available on the Concordia University Repository.

-The codes here are used in my thesis as well as the following peer-reviewed publications:
+The codes here are used in my thesis as well as in the following peer-reviewed publications:

 [___A Dendritic Cell Immune System Inspired Scheme for Sensor Fault Detection and Isolation of Wind Turbines___](http://ieeexplore.ieee.org/document/8019842/)